sgmonda/breakbrain/README.md

 Tue, 30 Jul 2013 22:48:47 (GMT) :: WEBSOCKETS SERVER: running on port 20661
 Tue, 30 Jul 2013 22:48:47 (GMT) :: MAIN SERVER: The whole server is ready!
 ````
-and open the following page in a web browser
+- Now you can open the following page in a web browser
 ````
 http://localhost:20661
 ````

 That's all.
 Enjoy Breakbrain!

-## Game development